DougieDoodles/doodlehud/README.md

 3) Create a "doodlehud" folder (or any name will do)

-4) Move the "cfg", "resources", "scripts" and "overrides" folders into this newly created folder
+4) Move the "cfg", "resource", "scripts" and "overrides" folders into this newly created folder

 Uninstall: